 Moving to a new country can be especially daunting if you don’t know anyone who lives there already.
 Whether you’re coming to Ghent with/for a partner or on your own, making new friends is key to settling in.
 Here is our list of recommended regular events or websites you can turn to to meet both fellow expats and locals.

-- Bar Meetings Ghent – every Friday night a group of locals and expats meet for drinks in the Gouden Mandeken bar near the Graslei in the centre of town.
+- Bar Meetings Ghent – every first Friday night of the month a group of locals and expats meet for drinks in the Gouden Mandeken bar near the Graslei in the centre of town.
 It’s an informal affair – no name badges or networking, just drinks and a chat.
 Join the events on their Facebook page to let them know you’re coming.
+Between the monthly events they also go ‘on tour’ to other bars.

 - Dzjambo – this is a Ghent-based community which aims to bring together Belgians and expats via common interests.
 Their website lists their upcoming events, which can range from dinner to a day trip to a donkey park.
 The descriptions are written in Dutch and there is a fee for some events.